rdevries-thoughtworks/leap_se/pages/docs/platform/troubleshooting/tests.md

     leap test run FILTER

+For example, you can also test a single node (`leap test elephant`); test a specific environment (`leap test development`), or any tag (`leap test soledad`).

 Alternately, you can run test on all nodes (probably only useful if you have pinned the environment):

     leap test

+The tests that are performed are located in the platform under the tests directory.

+## Testing with the bitmask client

+Download the provider ca:

+    wget --no-check-certificate https://example.org/ca.crt -O /tmp/ca.crt

+Start bitmask:

+    bitmask --ca-cert-file /tmp/ca.crt

+## Testing Recieving Mail

+Use i.e. swaks to send a testmail

+    swaks -f noone@example.org -t testuser@example.org -s example.org

+and use your favorite mail client to examine your inbox.

+You can also use [offlineimap](http://offlineimap.org/) to fetch mails:

+     offlineimap -c vagrant/.offlineimaprc.example.org

+WARNING: Use offlineimap *only* for testing/debugging, because it will save the mails *decrypted* locally to your disk !

 ## Monitoring